steventanyang/lefocus/system-design/phase-7-labels.md

 ### Order Management
 - Labels maintain creation order via `order_index`
-- On delete: do NOT reorder remaining labels, but reuse the lowest available index when a new label is created to keep shortcuts 1-9 valid
+- On delete: do NOT reorder remaining labels, but reuse the lowest available index when a new label is created to keep shortcuts 1-8 valid
 - Future feature: manual reordering

 ### Session Label Updates
 - `update_session_label` validates that the requested `label_id` exists and is not soft-deleted
 - Fails with a clear error if the label has been deleted or never existed, ensuring sessions never point to hidden labels
+- Labels are assigned at session creation time (passed to `start_timer` command)
+- Can be changed during or after session via label dropdown

 ---